 As part of the Roade Bypass construction, a new road bridge across the West Coast Main Line will be built to the north of Bailey Brooks Lane Bridge.
-The ground investigation works to inform the detailed design of the structure have been completed.
-Further site investigations will be required for the main bypass in July 2022, further site investigations are required in the fields around Roade, these will commence in May 2021.
+The ground investigation works to inform the detailed design of the road have been completed.
+To finalise the design prior to starting construction of the main bypass in July 2022, further site investigations are required in the fields around Roade.
 You can find out more about the timescales for the opening of the bypass in the FAQs.

 A temporary entrance off the A508 has been created to provide safe access to the area where the site compound is located providing designated parking, electric charging points and welfare for those working on the site.
 You may see the road sweeper which is employed full time to keep the nearby roads clean following all deliveries to site.